workflow-edv/webdesk-angular-app-sample/README.md

 The Node version provides ES6+ ESM modules with types support, exported as webdesk-[module]-websdk.umd.js format.

-The current project uses both webdesk-tools-websdk and webdesk-ta-websdk, and uses the UMD/Node version for type suppport.
+The current project uses both `webdesk-tools-websdk` and `webdesk-ta-websdk`, and uses the UMD/Node version for type suppport.